Before taking on a life of politics, one must be aware of the potential negative side effects. The following is a brief overview:

 Whether this is an intended or unintended side effect of politics has not yet been established.
 Regardless, those who are thinking about getting into politics must be wary of any potential schizophrenic effects that may come about as a result of their public office.

-Those who venture into politics sometimes suffer extreme and dangerous delusions, often involving themselves.
+Those who venture into the political realm sometimes suffer extreme and dangerous delusions, often involving themselves.
 Akin to intense psychedelic tripping, symptoms may include believing one is solely capable of solving large-scale social problems.
 For example, one client imagined that it would be possible to “eliminate macho culture” in the country of France merely by the institution of a few freedom-restricting regulations, such as making “wolf-whistling” illegal.

 Politics has been shown to reduce humility by up to 83% and increase hubris by 89% in severe cases.